harvardnlp/compound-pcfg/README.md

 In this case the sentence F1 for that example could be potentially nonzero according to the code.
 Corpus F1 does not have this issue.

-## Pretrained models
+## Trained models
-We provide the best pretrained neural/compound PCFG models, under the `data/trained-model` folder.
+We provide the best neural/compound PCFG models, under the `data/trained-model` folder.
 These can be used for `eval.py` or `parse.py`.

 ## Parsed Datasets
 We also provide parsed train/val/test sets for the best run of each model for further analysis and